Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 When Packer finishes, there should be a `centos-base.box` file in the current directory.

+### Configuring the Proxy Environment Variables for OpenShift

 Next, we need to configure the proxy environment variables for our OpenShift platform.
 - Edit the [centos-openshift-variables.json](centos-openshift-variables.json) file by specifying the `proxy user` and `proxy password`